info-com/econtext-sdk-php/doc/source/classify/keywords/keywords-setparameter.rst

 .. code-block:: php

-    public ApiCall ApiCall::setParameter($key, $value)
+    public Keywords Keywords::setParameter($key, $value)

 Parameters
 ^^^^^^^^^^

 $key
-    The name of the parameter to set
+    The name of the :ref:`classify-parameters` to set.

 $value
     The value of the parameter